snodgrass23/base12/README.md

 - Painlessly follow [Ryan Dahl's 'gospel'](https://twitter.com/#!/ryah/statuses/161865845692301312) for node.js apps ([12factor.net](http://12factor.net) by Adam Wiggins).

 **Cloud Deployments**
-- Deploy to the cloud easily with the addition of [nimbus](https://github.com/skookum/nimbus), out-of-the-box (supports joyent, amazon, linode, rackspace; TODO: heroku, nodejitsu).
+- Deploy to the cloud easily out of the box to Heroku using built in Procfile.
+Built in Mongoose and Redis support for connecting to RedisToGo and MongoLab addons.

 **Structure**
 - Always know where things go.
 An easy to use component driven layout with proven MVC architecture all on top of express.